bhimebau/lm_application/Commands.md

    A single record format can be interpreted as follows:
    * Record Format
-     * Record Type - D = Data Record, L = Log Record.
+     * **Record Type:** D = Data Record, L = Log Record.
 Always D from the data command.
-     * Record Number - the specic record number in the flash.
+     * **Record Number:** Specific record number in the flash.
 These will alway be increasing.
 However, they may go up by more than 1 for each record.
 This could be caused by a log record being written between data records.
-     * Date - Date that the sample was completed.
+     * **Date:** Date that the sample was completed.
 If the sample was started near the end of a day and the date changed before the sample completed, this date reflects when it finished.
-     * Time - 24 Hour time that represents when the sample completed.
+     * **Time:** 24 Hour time that represents when the sample completed.
 In the case of a scheduled sample, it is possible to determine how long the sample started based in the time stamp.
-     * Battery Voltage - loaded terminal voltage.
+     * **Battery Voltage:** Loaded battery terminal voltage.
 The battery voltage can only be measured when the tsl237 sensor is powered.
 Because of the relatively high ESR of the battery, this additional load causes the terminal voltage to read about 100 mV lower than it is when the sensor is sleeping.
-     * Temperature - temperature when the sample was taken.
+     * **Temperature:** Temperature when the sample was taken.
 This measurement is taken from the STM32L432's internal temperature sensor.
 The measurement is +/- 1 Deg C.
-     * Period - Period of the tsl237 signal in microseconds.
+     * **Period:** Period of the tsl237 signal in microseconds.
-     * Magnitude - Period converted to mag/arcsec^2.
+     * **Magnitude:** Period converted to mag/arcsec^2.
 A -1 indicates
        that the sample was brighter than the lowest value in the table (15.3).
 A 1 indicates that the sample was darker than the highest value in the table (24.0).